nipreps/petprep/docs/outputs.rst

 ``sub-<subject_label>/pet/sub-<subject_label>_desc-gtm_tacs.tsv`` stores the
 time-activity curves extracted from the GTM regions.

+Single-frame (3D) and multi-frame (4D) PET images are supported; a single-frame image will produce a table with one row.

 Surface output spaces include ``fsnative`` (full density subject-specific mesh), ``fsaverage`` and the down-sampled meshes ``fsaverage6`` (41k vertices) and ``fsaverage5`` (10k vertices, default).